for Veterans and the Public

 Many HIV-infected people, including those with AIDS, don't feel or look sick in any way.
 They find out that they are HIV infected only when they get tested.
 Sometimes this testing is done as part of routine health exams, like getting your cholesterol checked.
 Other times, people get tested only when they suddenly become seriously ill with a life-threatening infection, and their doctors need to know whether the infection is a result of a weakened immune system caused by HIV.

 Getting tested for HIV is crucial for protecting your health.
 It's better to find out you are HIV infected when your immune system is still relatively healthy, so that you can start taking medications to control the virus before it makes you sick.
-Also, finding out you are HIV infected allows you to take steps to avoid infecting your sex partners.
+Also, finding out you are HIV infected allows you to take steps to avoid infecting your sex partners or (for women) to prevent transmission to a fetus or infancy during pregnancy or childbirth.